 Every sweet amber drop of pure maple syrup is more precious than the last, especially when you’re nearing the end of a bottle.
 Here’s some advice to ensure that you’re storing that liquid gold the best way possible.

 Poured over pancakes.
-Brushed on bacon.
-Gloriously glazed on carrots.
+Brushed on maple bacon.
+Glorious on maple glazed carrots with bourbon.
 Maple syrup is such pure sweetness, it’s essentially liquid gold.
 And sufficiently versatile that you can use it in recipes at all times of day as well as nighttime noshes and nips.

 “I love the flavor, the smell, and the color of pure maple syrup, a combination of sensual pleasures nobody has been able to capture with artificial ingredients,” writes Ken Haedrich in the Maple Syrup Cookbook, 3rd edition: Over 100 Recipes for Breakfast, Lunch & Dinner (Storey Publishing, 2015).
 “In an age when so many of our comestibles are nothing more than machine-made synthetics, maple syrup remains an oasis of purity, still made on the farm by men and women whose connection with the earth is part of their daily lives.”